voxsim/knowledge/software-engineer/php.md

 `.` try to cast both in string and concatenating them, `+` instead try to cast both in integer, if the data is to complex, then is equal to int(0).

+### String methods
+- int strcasecmp ( string $str1 , string $str2 ): Binary safe case-insensitive string comparison, returns < 0 if str1 is less than str2; > 0 if str1 is greater than str2, and 0 if they are equal.
+- string join( string $glue , array $pieces )
+- string strstr ( string $haystack , mixed $needle [, bool $before_needle = false ] ): returns part of haystack string starting from and including the first occurrence of needle to the end of haystack
+- string substr ( string $string , int $start [, int $length ] ): returns the portion of string specified by the start and length parameters

 ## Array

 ### Indexed